 The Audit Committee is currently chaired by Karl Monaghan; the Remuneration Committee is chaired by Miriam Maes.
 The Board remains confident in the work of those committees and the overall system of governance.

-Results and dividends
+Results and Dividends

-The Group loss for the year, after taxation, amounted to £272k (2013: £312k profit).
-The Directors recommend a final dividend of 0.275p per Ordinary share (2013 - 0.25p) to be paid on 28 November 2014 to Ordinary shareholders on the register at 1 November 2014.
+The Group loss for the year, before taxation, amounted to £568k (2014: £293k loss).
+The Directors do not recommend a final dividend this year (2014 - 0.275p).